Nelson, Georgia: 2020 census

+Demographic estimates

 Circa 2023, of the 1,164 people in Nelson, 865 lived in Pickens County and 599 lived in Cherokee County.

 Education

 Areas in Pickens County are in the Pickens County School District.
 All residents of that district are zoned to Jasper Middle School, Pickens Junior High School, and Pickens High School.

 Areas in Cherokee County are in the Cherokee County School District.
 Residents of that portion are zoned to Ball Ground Elementary School, Creekland Middle School, and Creekview High School.